The application period ended on March 31st.

 We have formed the "CREATIVE ECONOMY MENTORS," consisting of VCs, large corporations, entrepreneurs, experts, artists, communities, media, and others who will create the next generation of art, entertainment, and culture and lead the creative economy.
 Companies selected as finalists will be able to receive mentoring from experts in a variety of fields.

-Takahiro Oka
+OKA Takahiro

 Representative Director of Japan Startup Support Association